-On a single runway, an acceptable runway profile permits any two points, generally each runway end, 5 ft. above the runway centerline, to be mutually visible for the entire runway length.
-If the runway offers a full-length parallel taxiway, an unobstructed line of sight should exist from any point 5 ft. above the runway centerline to any other point 5 ft. above the runway centerline for one-half the runway length.
+On a single runway, an acceptable runway profile permits any two points, generally each runway end, 5 feet above the runway centerline, to be mutually visible for the entire runway length.
+If the runway offers a full-length parallel taxiway, an unobstructed line of sight should exist from any point 5 feet above the runway centerline to any other point 5 feet above the runway length.
 There are no single runway line of sight issues for the runways at ABI.

 On intersecting runways, an acceptable runway profile permits visibility between established points on each intersecting runway so aircraft operators and vehicle operators can see other aircraft or vehicles operating on the intersecting runway.
-ABI does not have any intersecting runways, so these standards are not applicable.
+ABI does not have any intersecting runways so these standards are not applicable.